5 Best Places to Camp Along the Arkansas Buffalo River (Upper District)

 - There is some cell phone reception.

-Campers will need to cross a low water crossing at the Buffalo River.
-If the river is low, it isn’t a problem to cross with a high-clearance vehicle.
+Campers will need to cross a low-water crossing at the river.
+If the river is low, crossing with a high-clearance vehicle isn’t a problem.
 But if the river isn’t low, then you’ll have to turn around.

 The Erbie Campground feels remote and backcountry.
 However, it is also quiet, and there are some neat backroads and historic sites to explore.